Building a Repertoire

 Right-click moves in the tree

-Section titled “Right-click moves in the tree”Right-clicking any move in the Notation panel opens a context menu with:
+Section titled “Right-click moves in the tree”Right-clicking any move in the Moves panel opens a context menu with comment and NAG annotation (!, ?, !!, ??, !?, ?!), branch reordering, Train branch, and Delete branch (removes the move and all continuations from that point).

 Reordering branches